kkavita92/bank-tech-test/README.md

 * I am not entirely happy with the fact that the Statement class is also responsible for printing itself.
 A separate Printer class perhaps?
 * There is a lot of formatting logic going on in Transaction class - again, maybe having a printer class could have absorbed this logic.
 * I quite liked the idea of the transactions array filled with Transaction objects in my Account class when I started.
 However, would it have been better if ```transactions = Statement.new``` instead, and my deposit and withdrawal methods had created new Transaction instances directly instead of doing so only at ```save_transaction```?

+## Code Review Feedback

-* Some feedback I got during my code review has also pointed out that 'account.balance' does not need to be exposed as it detracts from the 'purity' of the code.
+* ```account.balance``` does not need to be exposed as it detracts from the 'purity' of the code.
 It was recommended that calculating the balance does not need to belong in Account class at all, and could be restricted to the Statement class.
-Additionally, it was suggested that my 'account.make_withdrawal' and 'account.make_deposit' methods did not adhere strictly to SRP as they currently have two different responsibilities.
+* ```account.make_withdrawal``` and ```account.make_deposit``` methods did not adhere strictly to SRP as they currently have two different responsibilities.